-In the world we are living in today, people have access to all the information they require, and this is all thanks to the Internet.
-People do not only search the web from the desktop but also use different devices such as laptops, tablets, smartphones, and even smart TV.
-You have to understand “what is responsive web design?” to ensure that your site is functional and attractive when accessed and viewed from various mediums.
+In the world we live in today, people have access to all the information they require, which is all thanks to the Internet.
+People search the web from the desktop and use different devices such as laptops, tablets, smartphones, and even smart TV.
+Therefore, you have to understand “what is responsive web design?” to ensure that your site is functional and attractive when accessed and viewed from various mediums.

 Basics of Responsive Design

 After understanding what responsive web design is, you need to understand its basics.
 The two fundamental principles that exist in responsive design fluid scaling and the use of breakpoints:

 Fluid Scaling or fluidity can be accomplished in a few various ways.
 Still, it will continuously involve em values or percentage to allow a container to compare within the bounds of its father elements, and finally, the browser.
 In addition, fluid scaling is required to produce responsiveness within breakpoints, to maintain the flow of columns in a responsive grid, as well as to increase your real estate.

 An easy illustration of a fluidly scaling object can be an HTML page, including one block with a height of “auto” and a width of 100%; as the browser adjusts its width, the block scales beside it.
 You wish to implement this scaling at the rough level, though fluidity must exist at the highest responsive package level.

 Another typical example of fluid Scaling is a grid layout.
 In a grid layout, virtual blocks are arranged and uniformly spread over the width of the body of a site or package.
 These blocks are aligned as inline blocks, fixed in width with a father container that is fluidly scaling.
 If you do this when the browser arrives at the point where the total of all blocks beats its father container, the blocks split into the following line.
 These blocks are introduced to columns, and all blocks could also signify some columns.